 And you’ve already taught them how to do all the tasks on the list, so they are without excuse.
 No more “but I don’t know how to load the washing machine” because you trained them how to pick up a sock with their own hand and put it inside the giant hole at the beginning of the summer.

-So, what systems are you setting up before school gets out this June?
+So, what systems are you setting up?
 Make a list.

 For more info on the Morning High Five, check out the aptly-named Child Get Off Your Butt system I created below.